artursniegowski/Mastering_Django_through_Projects/16-Papyrus_Portal/README.md

 3. For production, you can't use Mailhog, as it is only suitable for development.
 You would likely replace it with a service like Mailgun.</br>

+4. Scripts included for deployment to DigitalOcean. </br>
 </br>
 </br>